livelace/gosquito/docs/config/flow.md

     - id: 0                                 # Plugins must be ordered.
       alias: "first step"                   # Stage description.
       plugin: "plugin"                      # Plugin name.
       params:
-        include: false                      # All filtered/matched/transformed (by this plugin) data will be included ...                                 # for sending (with output plugin, if declared) by default.
+        include: false                      # All filtered/matched/transformed (by this plugin) data will not be
+                                            # included for sending (with output plugin, if declared) by default.
-                                            # This plugin's data may be omitted if data only needs for other
+                                            # Plugin data may be used only by other plugins (require option) and
-                                            # plugins (require option).
+                                            # sending is not needed.

     - id: 1
       alias: "second step"